hmccl/hmccl/README.md

 # Hello 👋

-I am student from Brazil.
+I am a student from Brazil.